SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 ### Steps

-1. Choose one chart or KPI from the sample report.
+1. Choose one chart or KPI from the HDB Resales report.
 2. Apply one appropriate filter, if useful.
 3. Write one observation.
 4. Add one caveat.